gitanjaliwagh/Online-Grocery-Store-System/README.md

 Project Description:

-        This is Full-Stack Web Application named "Grocery Application" where we can add new product,view product list,edit product and delete product from product list.
+        This is Full-Stack Web Application named " Online-Grocery-Store-System" where we can add new product,view product list,edit product and delete product from product list.

 Technologies Used:

-         Angular(HTML,CSS &Type Script) used for front end and .Spring Boot ,JAVA .MYSQL BD for Backend.
+         Angular(HTML,CSS &Type Script) used for frontend.

 Features: